rcrowther/django-streamfield-w/README.md

         {% endif %}
     {% endfor %}

-I would not be keen on programming which individually targets element, because what happens if you later introduce collections into the field?
+I would not be keen on programming which individually targets elements, because what happens if you later introduce collections into the field?
 But the possibility is there.

 ## Templating and HTML